macloo/github-howto-and-github-desktop/git_commit_and_sync/README.md

-# Git Commit and Sync
+# Publish or Push: Git Commit and Sync

 Before following these instructions, your HTML and CSS files should be *completely finished and ready for grading.* Save them and close them.